MounirAitHamou/CSI4130_Project/PeerReview.md

 ### Best Feature

-The best feature of this project is the **procedural terrain system**, implemented in `getTerrainHeight`.
+The best feature of this project is the procedural terrain system, implemented in `getTerrainHeight`.

 This system combines multiple layers of Perlin fBM noise to generate realistic terrain variation, and then applies region-based constraints to adapt the terrain to the scene.
 For example, the canal is kept flat while surrounding terrain is smoothly blended using interpolation (`lerp`) and `smoothstep`, and areas around buildings are flattened with gradual transitions.